 My personal favorite is the Golden brand, which I have used with great results (along with their acrylic paints) for many years.
 On that note, I will quote Golden on their synopsis of the uses and benefits of Gesso products.
 “Golden Gesso offers artists a variety of ways to prepare substrates for acrylic paintings or other art media such as oil, charcoal, alkyds, pastels, and watercolor.
 It is water-based, permanent, flexible, and can be easily sanded if necessary.”
 Golden also notes that for oil paintings it is recommended that a minimum of three layers of Gesso be used for sufficient opaque quality and substrate protection.

 The newest form of Gesso is actually made with recycled soy products.
-This was developed in 2008, and is becoming more popular as an alternative source.
+This was developed in the year 2008, and it is becoming more popular as an alternative source.
 It is the first ‘bio’ or ‘environmentally safe ‘ (from living or prior-living organisms) developed Gesso, which is very easy to use and is completely free of toxins and petroleum.
 Which personally is a huge plus for me and something that I look for when purchasing craft supplies.

 I should point out that Gesso pre-primed canvases are now widely available for purchase commercially from brick and mortar and online art supply stores and providers.
 It saves a lot of time.